Trump says he and first lady tested positive for coronavirus

-WASHINGTON (AP) — President Donald Trump said Friday that he and first lady Melania Trump have tested positive for the coronavirus, just a month before the presidential election and after having spent much of the last year largely downplaying the threat of the virus.
+WASHINGTON (AP) — President Donald Trump said early Friday that he and first lady Melania Trump have tested positive for the coronavirus, a stunning announcement that plunges the country deeper into uncertainty just a month before the presidential election.

+Trump, who has spent much of the year downplaying the threat of a virus that has killed more than 205,000 Americans, said he and Mrs. Trump were quarantining.
+The White House physician said the president is expected to continue carrying out his duties “without disruption” while recovering.

+Still, Trump’s diagnosis was sure to have a destabilizing effect in Washington, raising questions about how far the virus had spread through the highest levels of the U.S. government.
+Hours before Trump announced he had contracted the virus, the White House said a top aide who had traveled with him during the week had tested positive.

-Trump’s positive test came just hours after he confirmed that senior aide Hope Hicks, who had traveled with him several times this week, had come down with the virus.
-Trump was last seen by reporters returning to the White House on Thursday evening and looked to be in good health.
-Trump is 74 years old, putting him at higher risk of serious complications from a virus that has now killed more than 205,000 people nationwide.
+Trump was last seen by reporters returning to the White House on Thursday evening and did not appear visibly ill.
+Trump is 74 years old, putting him at higher risk of serious complications from a virus that has infected more than 7 million people nationwide.

-In a memorandum, the president’s physician said that Trump and the first lady, who is 50, “are both well at this time" and “plan to remain at home within the White House during their convalescence.”
+The president’s physician said in a memo that Trump and the first lady, who is 50, “are both well at this time” and “plan to remain at home within the White House during their convalescence.”

-“Rest assured I expect the President to continue carrying out his duties without disruption while recovering," he added.

-The diagnosis, just weeks before the Nov.
-3 election, marks a major blow for a president who has been trying desperately to convince the American public that the worst of the pandemic is behind them, despite a growing nationwide death toll of more than 205,000 and 7 million confirmed infections.
-And it stands as the most serious known public health scare encountered by any sitting American president in recent history.
+The diagnosis marks a devastating blow for a president who has been trying desperately to convince the American public that the worst of the pandemic is behind them.
+In the best of cases, if he develops no symptoms, which can include fever, cough and breathing trouble, it will force him off the campaign trail just weeks before the election.

-Trump’s handling of the pandemic has become a major flashpoint in his race against Democrat Joe Biden, who spent much of the summer off the campaign trail and at his home in Delaware.
-Biden has since resumed a more active campaign schedule, but with small, socially distanced crowds because of the virus.
-Biden also regularly wears a mask in public, something Trump mocked him for at Tuesday night’s debate.
+Trump’s handling of the pandemic has already been a major flashpoint in his race against Democrat Joe Biden, who spent much of the summer off the campaign trail and at his home in Delaware because of the virus.
+Biden has since resumed a more active campaign schedule, but with small, socially distanced crowds.
+He also regularly wears a mask in public, something Trump mocked him for at Tuesday night’s debate.

 “I don’t wear masks like him," Trump said of Biden.
 “Every time you see him, he’s got a mask.
 He could be speaking 200 feet away from me, and he shows up with the biggest mask I’ve ever seen.”

-There was no immediate comment from the Biden campaign on whether the former vice president had been tested since appearing on the debate stage with Trump or whether he was taking any additional safety protocols.
+There was no immediate comment from the Biden campaign on whether the former vice president had been tested since appearing at the debate with Trump or whether he was taking any additional safety protocols.

-Symptoms of COVID-19 can include fever, cough and breathing trouble.
-Most people develop only mild symptoms.
-But some people, usually those with other medical complications, develop more severe symptoms, including pneumonia, which can be fatal.

-Trump had been scheduled to attend a fundraiser at his Washington, D.C., hotel and hold a political rally in Sanford, Florida, on Friday evening.
-But just after 1 a.m., the White House released a revised schedule with only one event: A phone call on “COVID-19 support to vulnerable seniors.”
+Trump had been scheduled to attend a fundraiser and hold another campaign rally in Sanford, Florida, on Friday evening.
+But just after 1 a.m., the White House released a revised schedule with only one event: a phone call on “COVID-19 support to vulnerable seniors.”

-Hicks, one of the president’s most trusted and longest-serving confidants, began feeling mild symptoms during the plane ride home from a rally in Minnesota on Wednesday evening, according to an administration official who spoke on condition of anonymity to disclose private information.
-She was isolated from other passengers aboard the plane, and her diagnosis was confirmed Thursday, the person said.
+Trump's announcement came hours after he confirmed that Hope Hicks, one of his most trusted and longest-serving aides, had been diagnosed with the virus Thursday.
+Hicks began feeling mild symptoms during the plane ride home from a rally in Minnesota on Wednesday evening, according to an administration official who spoke on condition of anonymity to disclose private information.
+She was isolated from other passengers aboard the plane, the person said.

-Hicks had been with Trump aboard Marine One en route to that rally and accompanied him aboard Air Force One to Tuesday’s presidential debate in Cleveland.
+Hicks had been with Trump and other senior staff aboard Marine One and Air Force One en route to that rally and had accompanied the president to Tuesday’s presidential debate in Cleveland, along with members of the Trump family.
+They did not wear masks during the debate, in violation of the venue rules.

-The first lady said in a tweet that she had postponed all upcoming engagements.
-“Please be sure you are staying safe & we will all get through this together,” she wrote.
+Multiple White House staffers have previously tested positive for the virus, including Vice President Mike Pence’s press secretary, Katie Miller, national security adviser Robert O’Brien and one of the president’s personal valets.

-Trump had consistently played down concerns about being personally vulnerable to contracting COVID-19, even after White House staff and allies were exposed and sickened.
+But Trump has consistently played down concerns about being personally vulnerable, even after White House staff and allies were exposed and sickened.
+Since the coronavirus emerged earlier this year, Trump has refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing masks in public and practicing social distancing.
+Instead, he has continued to hold campaign rallies that draw thousands of supporters.

 “I felt no vulnerability whatsoever,” he said told reporters back in May.

-He has instead encouraged governors to reopen their states and tried to focus the nation’s attention on efforts to revive the economy — not a growing death toll — as he seeks another four-year term.

-The news was sure to rattle an already shaken nation still grappling with how to safely reopen while avoiding further spikes.
+The news was sure to rattle an already shaken nation still grappling with how to safely reopen the economy without driving virus transmission.
 The White House has access to near-unlimited resources, including a constant supply of quick-result tests, and still failed to keep the president safe, raising questions about how the rest of the country will be able to protect its workers, students and the public as businesses and schools reopen.

-Senior staff have been tested for COVID-19 daily since two people who work at the White House complex tested positive in early May, prompting the White House to step up precautions.
-Everyone who comes into contact with the president also receives a quick-result test.
+Questions remain about why it took so long for Trump to be tested and why he and his aides continued to come to work and travel after Hicks fell ill.
+Trump traveled to New Jersey on Thursday for a fundraiser, exposing attendees to the virus.

+Pence's aides had no immediate comment on whether the vice president had been tested or in contact with Trump.

+“It’s very, very hard when you are with people from the military or from law enforcement, and they come over to you, and they want to hug you, and they want to kiss you,” he said, “because we really have done a good job for them.
+And you get close.
+And things happen.”

+The White House began instituting a daily testing regimen for the president’s senior aides after earlier positive cases close to the president.
+Anyone in close proximity to the president or vice president is also tested every day, including reporters.

 Yet since the early days of the pandemic, experts have questioned the health and safety protocols at the White House and asked why more wasn’t being done to protect the commander in chief.
-Trump continued to shake hands with visitors long after public health officials were warning against it and he initially resisted being tested.
-He has been reluctant to practice his own administration’s social distancing guidelines for fear of looking weak, including refusing under almost all circumstances to wear a mask in public.
+Trump continued to shake hands with visitors long after public health officials were warning against it, and he initially resisted being tested.

-The pandemic has hit world leaders along with everyone else, previously infecting Brazilian President Jair Bolsonaro and British Prime Minister Boris Johnson, who spent a week in the hospital, including three nights in intensive care, where he was given oxygen and watched around the clock by medical workers.
-Former Italian Prime Minister Silvio Berlusconi was hospitalized last month while fighting what he called a “hellish” case of coronavirus
+Trump is far from the first world leader to test positive for the virus, which previously infected Brazilian President Jair Bolsonaro and British Prime Minister Boris Johnson, who spent a week in the hospital, including three nights in intensive care.
+Former Italian Prime Minister Silvio Berlusconi was hospitalized last month while fighting what he called a “hellish” case of COVID-19.

-The White House got its first COVID-19 scare in early March when at least three people who later tested positive came in close proximity to the president at his private Florida club.

-In mid-March, as the virus continued to spread across the country, the White House began taking the temperature of everyone entering the White House complex, and in April, it began administering rapid COVID-19 tests to all those in close proximity to the president, with staffers being tested about once a week.
+While there is currently no evidence that Trump is seriously ill, the positive test raises questions about what would happen if he were to become incapacitated due to illness.

 Associated Press writer Kevin Freking contributed to this report.